Armed Forces Retirement Home

-Service members who are 60 years of age or over; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service
+Service members who are eligible for retired pay under chapter 1223 of Title 10 ; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service

 Service members who are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of a service-connected disability incurred in the line of duty in the Armed Forces

 Service members who served in a war theater during a time of war declared by Congress or were eligible for hostile fire special pay and were discharged or released from service in the Armed Forces under honorable conditions; and are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of injuries, disease, or disability